m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

-a function which ngt provides by default.
+A function which NGT provides by default.